Ben Frederick

-Benjamin R. Frederick (born July 8, 1982) is a Republican member of the Michigan House of Representatives and the former mayor of Owosso.
+Benjamin R. Frederick (born July 8, 1982) is a former Republican member of the Michigan House of Representatives and the former mayor of Owosso.

 Biography

 An Owosso native, Frederick was elected to the city council in 2007 and was selected by the council as mayor in 2009.

 Prior to his election to the House, Frederick worked for three members of the Michigan Legislature.

+Frederick currently serves on the Board of Directors for the Michigan College Access Network and Associate Vice President of Advocacy and Government Relations at Memorial Healthcare.